georgiosKachrimanis/CLEDCOPi-lite/RPi_Project/README.md

 # Rpi-mDNS-DeviceManager for emergencies.

-This project explores the exciting field of the cloud-edge continuum and leverages Raspberry Pi devices to achieve its objectives.
+This project explores the exciting field of the cloud-edge continuum and leverage Raspberry Pi devices to achieve its objectives.
-It was initiated as part of my undergraduate thesis for the [Hellenic Open University (EAP)](https://www.eap.gr/en/) during the 2022-2023 academic year, under the guidance of Mr. Dimitriou Nikolaos(MsC).
+It was initiated as part of my undergraduate thesis for the Hellenic Open University [HOU](https://www.eap.gr/en/) during the 2022-2023 academic year, under the guidance of [Dr. Nikos Dimitriou](https://www.iit.demokritos.gr/people/nikolaos-dimitriou/), Academic Consultant at HOU and Tenured Researcher at the NCSR - [National Center for Scientific Research "Demokritos"](https://www.demokritos.gr/).

 ## About